Country information for UK (Wales) - Assessment within inclusive education systems

 If support or services from outside the school are needed, the child moves to School Action Plus.
 In pre-primary settings, these approaches are known as Early Years Action and Early Years Action Plus.

 If there is little or no progress during the School Action Plus phase, the parents or the SENCO can request a statutory assessment of need.
 A statutory assessment is a detailed investigation to find out what the child’s special educational needs are and what additional help is required.
-Where the need is seen to be great, it is possible to request an assessment for a statement without using School Action or School Action Plus.

 If the assessment leads to a decision that further ‘special educational provision’ is required, the LA will agree a Statement of Special Educational Needs.
 The authority is ultimately responsible for ensuring that the provision in the statement is maintained, although operational responsibility is mainly delegated to schools.
 The statement should be reviewed at least once a year.